Safety Bay - Shoalwater

 Safety Bay - Shoalwater is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Safety Bay - Shoalwater, as per the latest Census evaluation, 87.4% of dwellings were houses, with the remaining 12.7% being semi-detached homes, apartments, or other types.
+In Safety Bay - Shoalwater, as per the latest Census data, 87.4% of dwellings were houses, with the remaining 12.7% consisting of semi-detached homes, apartments, and other types.
 This is compared to Perth metro's 90.5% houses and 9.6% other dwellings.
-Home ownership in Safety Bay - Shoalwater stood at 39.7%, with mortgaged dwellings at 35.1% and rented ones at 25.2%.
-The median monthly mortgage repayment was $1,674, below Perth metro's average of $1,733.
-Weekly rent in the area was $300, compared to Perth metro's $330.
-Nationally, Safety Bay - Shoalwater's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Home ownership in Safety Bay - Shoalwater stood at 39.7%, with mortgaged properties at 35.1% and rented ones at 25.2%.
+The median monthly mortgage repayment was $1,674, lower than Perth metro's average of $1,733.
+The median weekly rent in Safety Bay - Shoalwater was $300, compared to Perth metro's $330.
+Nationally, Safety Bay - Shoalwater's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing